Have you ever inflicted animal cruelty? Your first instinct is probably to say “never”. You may even be offended by the question.

 Furthermore, a study by WWF-UK reveals 76% of respondents weren’t aware of tiger farm practices in Asia, which are fuelling the illegal wildlife trade and jeopardizing the recovery of wild tigers across the continent.
 However, upon learning about tiger farms, 86% want to see these facilities closed urgently.

-Most travelers aren’t bad people (well excluding the above 14%) but uninformed.
+Most travelers aren’t bad people (well excluding the above 14%).
+They’re uninformed.
 Tiger farms are notorious for greenwashing tourists with false conservation claims to justify their existence.
 These tiger farms are huge tourist attractions.
 They’re run as a business.
 Without tourists, they wouldn’t exist.
-By visiting a tiger farm you’re inflicting cruelty on the individual animal and also contributing to the demise of a highly endangered species.
+By visiting one you’re inflicting animal cruelty on the individuals and you’re also contributing to the demise of a highly endangered species.

 2. Riding an Elephant

 When I lived in Thailand 20 years ago I rode an elephant.
-Back then it wasn’t considered cruel.
+Back then it wasn’t considered as a form of animal cruelty.
 I remember asking the Mahout (a person who rides with and tends to the elephants) whether it was good for the elephants and assured me that they enjoyed it.
 He also said the bullhook they used didn’t hurt the elephants because they had such thick skin.
 His explanation didn’t sit well with me even back then but I stupidly ignored my gut.

 Tourists may think activities like riding an elephant do no harm,” he told The Dodo.
 “But the brutal truth is that breaking these animals’ spirits to the point that they allow humans to interact with them involves cruelty at every turn.”
 Dr. Jan Schmidt-Burbach senior wildlife and veterinary adviser at World Animal Protection.